Skip to content

 data

-A data.frame class object.
-The data to be subset.
+A data.frame containing the data to be subset.

 k

 integer(1).
-The number of partitions of the data set.
+The number of partitions (folds) to create.

 repeats